choueric/kbdashboard/README.md

 the name or index of profile in the command line, or by the current index in the configuration file if no option in the command line.

-## make
+## build
-Make the target for specified kernel profile.
+Build the target for specified kernel profile.
 The way to specify profile is as same as command 'config'.

 ## choose